 - Standard integrations*: Single Sign-On (SSO) and Inspera open APIs.
 For more information about Inspera Open APIs, see our APIs documentation

-For some customers this meeting may already be covered in earlier steps, for example in the sale process or in the Kick-off meeting.
+Occasionally these items may already be covered in earlier steps, for example in the sale process or in the Kick-off meeting.

 If you are piloting Inspera, you are most likely trialing it as a stand-alone platform.
-Therefore, we have created some pointers for areas in which an integration might save you some time, and tips for using the relevant area or feature in the most efficient way without integrations.
+Therefore, we have created some pointers for areas in which an integration might save some time, and tips for using the relevant area or feature in the most efficient way without integrations.
 See Implementation resources: Inspera Assessment without integrations.

 3 Identify users

 The users to be identified here are those you are planning to involve during the project and will over time establish a good knowledge of Inspera Assessment and the different possibilities within the tool.
-These users, also called super users, will also be trainers for the rest of the users in your organisation.
-This group of users should have participants that can take the responsibility to continually train new users in your organisation, such as:
+These users, also called super-users, will also be trainers for the rest of the users in your organisation.
+This group of users should have participants that can take on the responsibility to continually train new users in your organisation, such as:

 - Staff working in different parts of the organisation